Comparisons12 min read

 Security & Compliance

-Both platforms cover the security fundamentals well: SSO, 2FA, data encryption at rest and in transit, GDPR compliance tools, and SOC 2 Type II certifications.
-HubSpot's Enterprise tiers add more granular permissions, field-level security, and advanced audit logging.
-For the vast majority of small businesses, both platforms are more than adequate.
+Both platforms cover the fundamentals well: SSO, 2FA, data encryption at rest and in transit, GDPR compliance tools, and SOC 2 Type II certifications.
+HubSpot's Enterprise plans add more granular permissions, field-level security, and deeper audit logging.
+For most small businesses, both platforms are plenty secure.

 Winner: Tie (HubSpot edges ahead at Enterprise level)